Superior Plus (TSE:SPB) Trading Down 21.1% Following Analyst Downgrade

 Superior Plus Corp.
-(TSE:SPB – Get Free Report)’s share price dropped 21.1% during trading on Saturday after CIBC lowered their price target on the stock from C$9.00 to C$8.50.
+(TSE:SPB – Get Free Report) shares dropped 21.1% during mid-day trading on Saturday after CIBC lowered their price target on the stock from C$9.00 to C$8.50.
 The company traded as low as C$6.06 and last traded at C$6.29.
-Approximately 5,946,604 shares traded hands during mid-day trading, an increase of 655% from the average daily volume of 787,353 shares.
+Approximately 5,946,604 shares were traded during trading, an increase of 655% from the average daily volume of 787,353 shares.
 The stock had previously closed at C$7.97.

-Several other equities analysts also recently issued reports on SPB.
-BMO Capital Markets upped their price objective on shares of Superior Plus from C$8.00 to C$10.00 in a report on Friday, October 10th.
-Raymond James Financial cut their price target on shares of Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating on the stock in a research note on Thursday, August 14th.
-Desjardins decreased their price target on shares of Superior Plus from C$10.50 to C$9.75 and set a “buy” rating for the company in a report on Wednesday, August 13th.
-Finally, TD Securities boosted their price objective on shares of Superior Plus from C$8.00 to C$9.00 and gave the company a “hold” rating in a report on Thursday, October 9th.
-Five equities research analysts have rated the stock with a Buy rating and two have issued a Hold rating to the stock.
-Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of C$9.41.
+Several other brokerages have also recently issued reports on SPB.
+BMO Capital Markets increased their target price on shares of Superior Plus from C$8.00 to C$10.00 in a report on Friday, October 10th.
+Raymond James Financial lowered their price target on shares of Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating for the company in a research report on Thursday, August 14th.
+TD Securities increased their price objective on shares of Superior Plus from C$8.00 to C$9.00 and gave the company a “hold” rating in a research note on Thursday, October 9th.
+Finally, Desjardins reduced their price objective on shares of Superior Plus from C$10.50 to C$9.75 and set a “buy” rating for the company in a research note on Wednesday, August 13th.
+Five equities research analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company’s stock.
+According to data from MarketBeat.com, Superior Plus presently has a consensus rating of “Moderate Buy” and an average price target of C$9.41.

 Superior Plus Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Wednesday, October 15th.
-Stockholders of record on Wednesday, October 15th were paid a $0.045 dividend.
-The ex-dividend date was Monday, September 29th.
-This represents a $0.18 dividend on an annualized basis and a dividend yield of 2.9%.
-Superior Plus’s dividend payout ratio is presently 109.01%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, October 15th.
+Stockholders of record on Wednesday, October 15th were issued a $0.045 dividend.
+This represents a $0.18 annualized dividend and a dividend yield of 2.9%.
+The ex-dividend date of this dividend was Monday, September 29th.
+Superior Plus’s dividend payout ratio is 109.01%.

 About Superior Plus